shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 5. You will be navigated to the familiar **Power BI Service Home page**.
 6. We assume you are familiar with the layout of Power BI Service.
 If you have any questions, please do not hesitate to ask the instructor.

    Currently, you are in **My Workspace**.
-To work with Fabric items, you will need a trial license and a workspace that has Fabric license assigned.
+To work with Fabric items, you will need a trial license and a workspace that has a Fabric license assigned.
 Let’s set this up.

 7. On the top right corner of the screen, select the **User icon**.
 8. Select **Free trial**.